-Safe Night LLC provides municipal staff the tools needed to establish a multi-agency unified strategy and implement the Safe Night Relationship-Based Approach.
+Safe Night LLC provides municipal staff the tools needed to establish a multi-agency unified strategy and implement the Safe Night Proactive Alliance Approach.
 A Safe Night Out is available to municipality agencies in a four-day class for or in a one-day overview workshop.

 Understanding and Evaluating Need for a Nightlife Approach